Dankof04/ESP8266-guide/README.md

 # ESP8266 - How to wire, flash and use an ESP8266 with the Flipper Zero

+# FLASHING
 In order to use an ESP8266 attached to the Flipper Zero, we have to flash our ESP8266 with the program we want to execute.
-In my case, and the first version of this guide, we are flashing the [Wifi Scanner](https://github.com/SequoiaSan/FlipperZero-WiFi-Scanner_Module).
+In my case, and the first version of this guide, we are flashing the [Wifi Scanner](https://github.com/SequoiaSan/FlipperZero-WiFi-Scanner_Module) on our ESP8266.

-# FLASHING

 # WIRING